 Thanksgiving is also a time for entrepreneurs to acknowledge how far they’ve come and the people who helped them get there.

 Give Thanks & Give Back: How Business can do both

 We all know that Business 101 is all about “find a need and fill it”.
 It is not uncommon for companies to use this kind of thinking in a “volunteer time off” or “VTO” program that allows for a paid day-off each year for community causes.
 Often Corporate Social Responsibility (CSR) programs include company-wide volunteer programs such as sending a team out to a Habitat for Humanity build, arranging a Blood Donor Clinic, support in natural disasters, serving meals in a shelter, etc.

 Research shows that companies that support the volunteering efforts of their employees experience lower staff turnover rates, foster better interpersonal relationships and build team spirit.
-In some cases these programs may even help individuals benefit from new experiences by building confidence, compassion and skills.
+In some cases, these programs may even help people benefit from new experiences by building confidence, compassion and skills.

 Thanksgiving brings to mind “Simple Wisdom for Complex Lives” Tiny Buddha: Simple Wisdom for Complex Lives is a great website to peruse.
 Worth noting is a list of “50 Ways to Show Gratitude for the People in Your Life” that covers off suggestions on how to show gratitude to:

 - People Who Challenge You

 - People Who Serve You

 When people notice that you appreciate their efforts, they’ll naturally make more effort to please you in the future.

 It’s the Thanksgiving long weekend – time to give thanks for friends, family, and especially our clients!